European dragon: Heraldry

 According to heraldic writer Arthur Charles Fox-Davies, the red dragon of Wales on the flag originated with the standard of the 7th-century king Cadwaladr and was used as a supporter by the Tudor dynasty (who were of Welsh origin).
 Queen Elizabeth, however, preferring gold, changed the color of the dragon supporter from red to gold gules, in parallel to her change of the royal mantle from gules and ermine to gold and ermine.
 There may be some doubt of the Welsh origin of the dragon supporter of the royal arms, but it certainly was used by King Henry III.

 In England, a rampant red dragon (clutching a mace) is still the heraldic symbol of the county of Somerset.
 The county once formed part of the early medieval Anglo-Saxon kingdom of Wessex in western England, which too bore a dragon, or a wyvern, as a symbol.
 The Wessex beast is usually colored gold in illustrations.
+Dragons have also retained popularity among grants in the City of London, where two dragons serve as supporters for the crest of the city itself.

 The Welsh flag is blazoned parti per fess Argent and Vert; a dragon Gules passant.
 Welsh rugby teams include the Newport Gwent Dragons and the Cardiff City Blue Dragons.

 In continental European heraldry, the term "dragon" covers a greater variety of creatures than it does in British systems, including creatures such as the wyvern, the basilisk and the cockatrice.
 In German heraldry, the four-legged dragon is referred to as a Lindwurm.